 Liquid solutions are valuable because plant roots can only absorb nutrients in liquid form.
 Essentially, there are two types of liquid solutions:

 - Foliar sprays that contains trace elements (also known as micronutrients) such as seaweed sprays e.g. Seasol and Maxicrop.
 Trace elements are mineral elements needed by plants in minute amounts, and are essential for plant health.
 Foliar sprays are sometimes called ‘tonics’.
+Note that it is important to apply foliar nutrients by spraying rather than using a watering can because spraying produces a mist of tiny droplets that adhere to the leaves and allow the plant to absorb maximum trace elements and minerals.

 - Nitrogen-based sprays made from fish e.g. Charlie Carp and Powerfeed.
 Nitrogen is an essential element in many plant functions including creating chlorophyll, which is vital for photosynthesis in plants.
 Photosynthesis converts the sun’s energy, water and carbon dioxide from the air into sugars for plants to consume.
 Nitrogen sprays are sometimes called ‘fertilisers’.